Operation: Frankfurt

 Taking off at 19:11 hrs from RAF Waterbeach, Cambridgeshire to attack the German city of Frankfurt - no further details as to the success of the operation, but a disaster, in particular for 99 Squadron and the allies in general losing some eight aircraft of the 30 Hampdens and 14 Wellingtons sent.

-Wellington IC W5436 Flown by P.O.
+Wellington IC W5436 Flown by Plt Off.
 Keith H.N.
-Rumbo from Brazil, killed with 3 others, 3 suffering injuries when their Wellington crashed in England near Bury St. Edmunds on return to base.
-One of the 3 injured died the following day.
+Rumbo from Brazil, KiA with 3 others, 3 suffering injuries when the Wellington crashed near Bury St. Edmunds on return to base.
+One of the 3 injured died the following day;

 Memorial to Sgt.
 John Whitfield in his local church in Yorkshire. (courtesy Clive Wilkinson) Grave of Sgt.
 John Sydney Ferguson Watt (courtesy John G. Duffus)

 Sgt.
 John Sydney Ferguson Watt.
 Dundee (Balgay) Cemetery.
 Sec.
 A. Grave 404B.
+Born on the 25th May 1918 in Glasgow, Scotland.
 Son of John Ferguson Watt, and of Jean Morris Watt, of Dundee, Scotland.

 Sgt.
 John Weir Humphrey.
 Ringshall (St. Catherine) Churchyard.
-Row B. Son of James Albert and Rita Maud (Nee Weir), of Sunny Brae, New Brunswick, Canada.
+Row B. Grave inscription reads: "HE FOUGHT A GOOD FIGHT; HE WEARS A CROWN".
+Born 1st April 1921 in Moncton, New Brunswick.
+Son of James Albert and Rita Maud (née Weir) Humphrey of Sunny Brae, New Brunswick, Canada.
 Formerly of Moncton New Brunswick High School, Canada.
-Grave inscription reads: "He Fought A Good Fight; He Wears A Crown".

 Researched for Clive Wilkinson and the Royal British Legion as they are dedicating a plaque to Sgt.
 John Whitfield in his local church in Yorkshire on Remembrance Day 2013.
 Page also dedicated to all the relatives of this crew, all of them so far from home.